angular/angular-cli/docs/documentation/stories/rc-update.md

-# Angular CLI RC.0 migration guide
+# Angular CLI RC migration guide

 In this migration guide we'll be looking at some of the major changes to CLI projects in the last two months.